 Advances in digital technologies -- from social and mobile technologies to networking and the Internet of Things to Artificial Intelligence (AI) -- are transforming how businesses operate and revolutionizing innovation and entrepreneurship.
 All 21st-century organizations operate within global networks of customers, suppliers, competitors, and regulations.
-Information is the lifeblood of these networks, and effective management of information technologies is essential to a firm's success.
+Information is the lifeblood of these networks, and effective management of information systems and technologies is essential to a firm's success.
 IT creates entrepreneurial and strategic opportunities as well as challenges in this environment.
 Managers must be able to evaluate new technologies, wisely invest in IT innovations, implement and manage applications, and use IT-enabled business processes to manage change.

 Our faculty is known internationally for contributions to research and practice.
 We invite you to learn about our educational programs, research and through our website.
 Please contact me for any questions you may have.

 Tung Bui, PhD, Acting Chair, Department of Information Technology Management